The base formula

 At the same nominal annual rate, more frequent compounding usually produces a slightly higher ending balance.

-Plug in principal, monthly deposits, return, years, and compounding frequency to compare scenarios instantly.
+Enter principal, monthly deposits, return, years, and compounding frequency to compare scenarios instantly.

 Open compound interest calculator arrow_forwardKeep exploring